Angold-4/DNP/README.md

 *(Note: The exact numbers depend on how the option's delta changes and how quickly you rebalance.
 In a dynamic delta–hedging strategy, you would adjust your stock position as the delta changes.
 And remember, you originally collected \$3.50 per share premium when you sold the call.)*

 ---

-# DNP on Blockchain
-**DNP - Delta Neutral Portfolio**: A smart contract-based hedge fund that dynamically rebalances positions to maintain delta neutrality.